wangrzneu/pd/tools/pd-ctl/README.md

 - `enable-remove-extra-replica` is used to enable the feature of removing extra replicas.
 When you set it to `false`, PD does not remove extra replicas for Regions with redundant replicas.

 - `enable-location-replacement` is used to enable the isolation level check.
 When you set it to `false`, PD does not improve the isolation level of Region replicas by scheduling.

+- `enable-debug-metrics` is used to enable the debug metrics.
+When you set it to `true`, PD will open some metrics, such as balance-tolerant-size and op influence.

 ### `health`